 While I've never heard her say exactly why she does it after as apposed to before, her reasoning is the same, so the rub sticks to the meat better.

 Melissa will dry rub her ribs with her rib rub, apply a mustard layer, and then a layer of turbinado sugar.

 The overarching goal of using mustard on ribs is to act as a binder.

-Apart from Mayonnaise, I've tried all the above.
+Apart from Mayonnaise and the pickle juice/mustard schmear, I've tried all the above.
 Personally, I opt to use mustard or no binder.
 When I'm not using a binder, I typically wake up early and allow the rub to stand on the meat for 1-2 hours before smoking and the end result is the same.

 The best part about Barbecue as a hobby is that you get to experiment with everything you do.
 Try using a different binder and see what you like best.